ShuoshuoHou/shuoshuo/content/authors/admin/_index.md

 bio: Welcome!
 I am a current Pd.D.
 Candidate in the Department of Economics at Temple University.
 My research interests are in Macroeconomics with a focus on the input-output network and business cycle fluctuations.
 I will be on the job market over the 2021-2021 academic year.

 interests:
-- Macroeconomic Theory, Applied Macroeconomics
+- Macroeconomic Theory
-- Industrial Organization, Financial Economics
+- Industrial Organization

 Education: